PrzeworskBorough of Przeworsk, Przeworsk District, Podkarpackie Voivodship

 Information about the crime

 It follows that in the area of Bernardyńska Street in Przeworsk there is a forgotten Jewish grave.
-Only in September 1939 approx. 30 Jews were murdered in singular executions.
+Only in September 1939 approx. 30 Jews were murdered in single executions.

 The second wave of terror happened in 1942-1943.
 Approx. 90 people altogether were brought in from surrounding villages and shot.
 Their bodies were buried in ditches on the Jewish cemetery and on a private field in the area of Mokra Strona (IPN GK 163/36 k.
 88).